Freeze drying

-Freeze drying, also known as lyophilization or cryodesiccation, is a low temperature dehydration process that involves freezing the product and lowering pressure, thereby removing the ice by sublimation.
+Freeze drying, also known as lyophilization or cryodesiccation, is a low-temperature dehydration process that involves freezing the product and lowering pressure, thereby removing the ice by sublimation.
 This is in contrast to dehydration by most conventional methods that evaporate water using heat.

-Because of the low temperature used in processing, the rehydrated product retains many of its original qualities.
+Because of the low temperatures used in processing, the rehydrated product retains many of its original qualities.
 When solid objects like strawberries are freeze dried the original shape of the product is maintained.
 If the product to be dried is a liquid, as often seen in pharmaceutical applications, the properties of the final product are optimized by the combination of excipients (i.e., inactive ingredients).
-Primary applications of freeze drying include biological (e.g., bacteria and yeasts), biomedical (e.g., surgical transplants), food processing (e.g., coffee), and preservation.
+Primary applications of freeze drying include biological (e.g., bacteria and yeasts), biomedical (e.g., surgical transplants), food processing (e.g., coffee), and food preservation.

 History

 The Inca were freeze drying potatoes into chuño since the 13th century.
 The process involved multiple cycles of exposing potatoes to below freezing temperatures on mountain peaks in the Andes during the evening, and squeezing water out and drying them in the sunlight during the day.
 The Inca people also used the unique climate of the Altiplano to freeze dry meat.
 The Japanese koya-dofu, freeze-dried tofu, dates to the mid-1500s in Nagano and the 1600s on Mount Koya.
+These methods are similar but not technically equivalent to the modern process of freeze-drying which requires access to both refrigeration and vacuum systems.

 Modern freeze drying began as early as 1890 by Richard Altmann who devised a method to freeze dry tissues (either plant or animal), but went virtually unnoticed until the 1930s.
 In 1909, L. F. Shackell independently created the vacuum chamber by using an electrical pump.
 No further freeze drying information was documented until Tival in 1927 and Elser in 1934 had patented freeze drying systems with improvements to freezing and condenser steps.

 A significant turning point for freeze drying occurred during World War II when blood plasma and penicillin were needed to treat the wounded in the field.
 Because of the lack of refrigerated transport, many serum supplies spoiled before reaching their recipients.
 The freeze-drying process was developed as a commercial technique that enabled blood plasma and penicillin to be rendered chemically stable and viable without refrigeration.
 In the 1950s–1960s, freeze drying began to be viewed as a multi-purpose tool for both pharmaceuticals and food processing.

-In 2020, freeze dried candy saw a major surge in popularity due to viral popularity on social media with freeze dried versions of popular candies such as Skittles, Nerd Gummy Clusters, and SweeTarts appearing in stores.
+In 2020, freeze dried candy saw a major surge in popularity in the USA due to viral popularity on social media with freeze dried versions of popular candies such as Skittles, Nerd Gummy Clusters, and SweeTarts appearing in stores.